Hurstbourne Park, Basingstoke and Deane, England

 1939 to 1945: The site was occupied by the Bank of England during World War 2.

-1965: In 1965 the house was reduced to just under half its original size.
+1965: The house was reduced to just under half its original size.

 People associated with this site